-Originating in China, Qigong is a system of energy medicine and healing.
-It consists of gentle movements and meditations to cleanse, fortify, and circulate qi or life energy throughout the physical and energetic body.
-Qigong can help reduce stress, enhance strength and vitality, foster mental tranquility, and promises harmony with nature.
+Qigong (literally energy practice) is a system of healing developed in ancient China.
+The practice of gentle movements and meditations cleanses, fortifies, and circulates qi (life energy) throughout the physical and energetic body.
+Qigong can help reduce stress, enhance strength and vitality, foster mental tranquility, and offer harmony with nature.

-Restorative Yoga uses blankets, bolsters, and pillows to fully support the body in foundational yoga postures, without muscular exertion.
-Deep but passive, Restorative Yoga can enhance a vigorous practice, and is well suited for beginners as well as those with injuries.
+Restorative Yoga uses blankets, bolsters and pillows to fully support the body in foundational yoga postures, without muscular exertion.
+Deep but passive, Restorative Yoga can enhance a vigorous practice, and is also well suited for beginners as well as those with injuries.
 This grounding practice soothes the nervous system and helps boost the immune system.

-A Svaroopa style class, Restorative for the Spine is based on core release and spinal decompression using precise alignments to open the body from the tailbone to the top of the spine.
-With the support of blankets, students are encouraged to relax into poses designed to release deep tension along the spine.
-Often this release quiets the mind, reduces pain, helps accelerate injury recovery, and promotes better overall health.
-Restorative for the Spine is lead by a certified Svaroopa yoga instructor.
+A Svaroopa-style class, Restorative for the Spine is based on core release and spinal decompression using precise alignments to open the body from the tailbone to the top of the spine.
+With the support of blankets, students are encouraged to relax into poses that release deep tension in and along the spine.
+Often this release quiets the mind, reduces pain, helps accelerate injury recovery and promotes better overall health.
+Restorative for the Spine is led by a certified Svaroopa yoga instructor.
 Please note, this class is not suitable for women pregnant in their first trimester or students with organ transplant on immunosuppressant medications.

-In Yin Yoga all poses are performed seated or lying down using props and slow transitional movements that massage and lubricate the body’s sheath of connective tissue as well as the mind’s power of observation.
-Sustaining each pose for a period of time pairs intentional stillness with steady compression signals a “rest and restore” mode for the central nervous system and promotes healing in digestion, muscle repair, organ detoxification and emotional processing.
+Yin Yoga poses are performed seated or lying down using props and slow transitional movements that massage and lubricate the body’s sheath of connective tissue as well as the mind’s power of observation.
+Sustaining each pose for a period of time pairs intentional stillness with steady compression to signal a “rest and restore” mode for the central nervous system thus promoting digestion, muscle repair and organ detoxification.

 Offered by visiting yoga teachers, Community Yoga classes vary in style and are followed by an optional 15-minute guided mediation.
 All proceeds go to the All That Matters Scholarship Fund.